worktheclock/replit.github.io/tutorials/28-technical-challenge-site.md

 {% endblock %}
 ```

 We've referred to a lot of different variables in our front-end templates.
 Flask's Jinja templating framework allows us to pass the variables we need into `render_template()`, as we did when building the application backend.
 Most pages needed a form, and some pages, such as `challenge` and `team`, needed a challenge or team ID.
-In addition, we [unpack](https://realpython.com/python-kwargs-and-args/#unpacking-with-the-asterisk-operators) the return value of a function named `context` to into all of our rendered pages.
+In addition, we [unpack](https://realpython.com/python-kwargs-and-args/#unpacking-with-the-asterisk-operators) the return value of a function named `context` to all of our rendered pages.
 Define this function now with our other helper functions in `main.py`, just below `in_team`:

 ```python
 def context():